tune-the-model/tune-the-model-py/README.md

 Firstly fill out the [form](https://model-one.ai/#rec435480002) to get a key to access the API.
 We will send you the key within a day.

 ### Install
-To install the package just use `pip install model-one`.
+To install the package just use `pip install -U model-one`.

 ### Usage